JFTung/inropen/lab1.md

+## Lab 1 - Friday January 29, 2016

-#### Completion of the git tutorial:
+### Completion of the git tutorial:
 ![github](images/gitTutorial.png)

-#### Reflection on readings:
+### Reflection on readings:
 I believe that the 10 criteria for the Open Source Definition are fair and necessary.
 They seem like simple yet comprehensive guidlines for creating, maintaining, and distributing open source software.

+The "How to Ask Questions the Smart Way" article is informative and enlightening.
+It's very important to establish effective communication between programmers, and asking meaningful questions is essential for clear correspondence.

+To add to this article, consider the following situation.
+You are having some sort of problem compiling your code.
+Nobody can seem to solve the problem.
+Suddenly, you find a solution all on your own!
+Don't just abandon the thread.
+Make a post or edit that explains how you solved the problem, so that future users can find and use this solution.
+Too often have I found an 8 year old forum post about my exact problem, but the user simply wrote "EDIT:  I figured out what the problem was.
+Solved!"
+This is useless to me and everyone else who finds the post.
+Please make your solutions public.

+I would change one more thing about the article.
+The article states that It's the respondent's choice whether to reply privately."
+I believe (for reasons similar to those listed above) that the respondend should **almost always** reply publicly.
+It is always beneficial to have responses preserved for future use.

-#### Solution to the blockly maze puzzle:
+### Solution to the blockly maze puzzle:
 ![maze](images/blockyMaze.png)